Woolly rhinoceros: Growth and pathologies

-It is estimated that woolly rhinoceroses could reach around 40 years of age, like their modern relatives.
+An adult female discovered in Yakutia suggests that it could have had a lifespan of about 40 years or more, similar to that of its modern relatives.
+The adult male fossil found in Altai (specimen AMBU n349) lived to be over 35 years old.
 In 2014, Shpansky analysed the growth of woolly rhinoceros from its early life stages based on several lower jaw fragments and limb bones.
 A one-month-old calf was about 1.2 m in length and 72 cm tall at the shoulder.
 The most intensive growth in woolly rhinos occurred during the juvenile stage around 3 to 4 years of age with a shoulder height of 1.3 m.
 At 7 to 10 years of age, woolly rhinos became young adults with a shoulder height of 1.4–1.5 m.
 By more than 14 years of age, woolly rhinos became fully mature, old adults with a shoulder height of 1.6 m.

 C. antiquitatis individuals of old age display extensive wear and loss of their anterior premolars as a result of tooth abrasion from their intensive grazing lifestyle.